Overview of the Azure Event Hubs Dedicated tier

 High-end features and generous quotas

 Dedicated clusters include all features of the Premium tier and more.
 The service also manages load balancing, operating system updates, security patches, and partitioning.
-So, you can spend less time on infrastructure maintenance and more time on building your event streaming applications.
+You can spend less time on infrastructure maintenance and more time on building your event streaming applications.

-Dedicated clusters are provisioned and billed by capacity units (CUs), a pre-allocated amount of CPU and memory resources.
+Dedicated clusters are provisioned and billed by capacity units (CUs), which is a preallocated amount of CPU and memory resources.

-How much you can ingest and stream per CU depends on various factors, such as the following ones:
+How much you can ingest and stream per CU depends on factors such as the:

 • Number of partitions.